Free calculator

 How this calculator works

-The calculation is straightforward: start from when you need to arrive, then subtract travel time, your buffer, and any extra time you need for things like parking or checking in.
-The result is when you should walk out the door.
+The departure time calculation starts from your required arrival time, then subtracts travel time, your buffer, and any extra time for parking or check-in.
+The result is your exact leave time: when you should walk out the door.

 Travel time is estimated using Google's Routes API, which accounts for current and predicted traffic based on your departure time.
 Walking and transit times are also supported.
 If Google cannot estimate the route, you can enter the travel time manually.